MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-proactive-message.md

 1. In the delegate, uses the turn context to send the proactive message.

 > [!NOTE]
 > The service URL can change over time.
 If the service URL changes, previous conversation references will no longer be valid and calls to _continue conversation_ will generate an error or exception.
-In this case, your bot will need to acquire a new conversation reference for the user.
+In this case, your bot will need to acquire a new conversation reference for the user before it can send proactive messages again.

 # [C#](#tab/csharp)